SAP-archive/kyma-runtime-virtual-event/exercises/05/readme.md

 ### Change the Numbers Generator Service to store the history

-Let's edit our first deployment.yaml file created that contains our lambda services.
+Let's edit your first deployment.yaml file created that contains our lambda services.

 1. vim deployment.yaml
 2. Find for the numbers-generator-service